Arkapravo-Ghosh/UIC-Project/README.md

 Upload the [Source Code](src/arduino/main/main.ino) to Arduino Uno Board, then create the circuit as shown below:
 <p align="center"><a><img height="500" src="https://raw.githubusercontent.com/Arkapravo-Ghosh/img/main/circuit_diagram.png"></a>&nbsp;&nbsp;</p>

-> This circuit will read the data from the IR sensors and send it to the Raspberry Pi via Serial Monitor.
+> This circuit will read the data from the IR sensors and send it to the Linux Server via Serial Monitor.

 </details>